powershellfish/powershellfish.github.io/README.md

 # powershellfish's GitHub Page

 Here's the default **README** for my user page.
 This is designed to be a test project and where I will show you what I'm working on.
 Want to know how I set this up?
-Check out my tiny walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/blob/master/howididthis.md).
+Check out my tiny walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/wiki/How-I-Set-This-Up).

+FYI, you can also get to the walkthrough by going to the Wiki and clicking the **How I Set This Up** section.

 # A Little Bit About Me and What I Do